tc39/proposal-call-this/README.md

 `method.call(receiver, arg)`.

-Consider the following real-life code using `.bind` or `.call`, and compare them to versions that use the bind-`this` operator.
+Consider the following real-life code using `.bind` or `.call`, and compare them to versions that use the bind-this operator.
 The difference is especially evident when you read them aloud.

 ```js